Federal Chancellery - Bundeskanzleramt · Audio guide

 In the courtyard stands a bronze sculpture by Eduardo Chillida, a Basque artist.
 Two metal halves face each other—reaching toward unity.

-The whole thing spans the Spree on what they call the Band des Bundes—the Federal Ribbon—connecting east and west with government, with intention, with architecture.
+The whole thing spans the Spree on what they call the Federal Ribbon—connecting east and west with government, with intention, with architecture.

 From the Skylobby, you see the Tiergarten, the Reichstag's dome, the city breathing as one.
 The past and present, finally, in the same frame.